 Daily discussion of readings: The class will cover a lot of pages in the two weeks we have together, and we hope to guide the class through the heavy materials and engage the class in lively discussion of policy issues.
-We do not use "cold call" methods but may ask individual students what they think of a case outcome, another student's observations, etc. The point is, please do the readings, and please come to class ready to dive in.
+We are more interested in broad understanding than details.
+We will ask what you think of a case outcome, other students' observations, etc. The point is, please do the readings, and please come to class ready to dive in and participate.